01

 What we monitor ongoing

-• Error rate, target under 2%
+• Error rate — target under 2%

-• Response latency, alert if above threshold
+• Response latency — alert if above threshold

-• Output quality, weekly manual sampling
+• Output quality — weekly manual sampling

-• API cost tracking versus budget
+• API cost tracking vs. budget

 • All client-reported issues logged and reviewed